IamAdiSri/IamAdiSri/README.md

 ## 💬 How to Reach Me

-Feel free to message me on Twitter or LinkedIn (links below).

-You could also just create an issue on this document I guess. 🤔
+Feel free to message me on Twitter or LinkedIn (links below), or create an issue on this document.

 ## 🔗 Links